 Before using this medication, tell your doctor or pharmacist if you are allergic to it; or to other immune globulin products; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-This medication should not be used if you have a certain medical condition.
-Before using this medicine, consult your doctor or pharmacist if you have: a certain type of immune system deficiency (selective IgA deficiency with known antibody against IgA).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: a certain type of immune system deficiency (selective IgA deficiency with known antibody against IgA).

 Last reviewed on RxList: 3/3/2009